goschtl/zope/zopetoolkit/doc/source/about/coreextra.rst

 A library that at some point in time is considered to be part of the Zope Toolkit is called a "core library".
-The Zope Toolkit contains those libraries that are reused by a large number of projects, or that the Zope Toolkit developers want to promote to be being more widely adopted.
+The Zope Toolkit contains those libraries that are reused by a large number of projects, or that the Zope Toolkit developers want to promote to being more widely adopted.
 The Zope Toolkit developers especially favor inclusions of libraries that are used by other Zope projects.